 The 15-minute personal Interviews will take place in Hiestand Hall (room to be decided) during specific time slots indicated on the sign-up sheet mentioned above.
 This phase of the process can stretch over two or three days.

 Notification of acceptance status will be by email from the Communication Design faculty no more than a week after interviews are completed.

 - Current communication design pre-majors accepted into the program will attain full status as BFA Communication Design majors.

 - Current BFA studio majors or Art Education majors accepted into the program will have their status changed to BFA in Communication Design.

 - Students classified as College of Creative Arts Undecided, non-major Miami students, and external transfer students who are accepted into the program will be reclassified as BFA in Communication Design and will not be required to participate in the Department of Art’s BFA Transfer Portfolio review.

 - The faculty in Communication Design will provide applicants who are not accepted with a PDF of the portfolio and/or interview evaluation scores and feedback.

-- Current communication design pre-majors not accepted into the program will be reclassified as BFA studio majors for advising purposes.
+- Current Pre-Communication Design majors not accepted into the program will be reclassified as BFA Studio Majors for advising purposes.